Patient Workbook · Seizure Management

 Kimchi (fermented, not vinegar-based)

-Kefir from pasture dairy (if tolerated)
+Kefir from pastured dairy (if tolerated)

 Bone broth from pasture-raised animals